DEONSKY/ProjectManagementAppDoc/README.md

 - avatar_picture [default: random default picture]
 - organization_super_user
 - settings
-- default_member_permissions [organization:gur(hides settings)d, project:gcrud, section:gcrud, task:gcrud, view:gcrud, report:gcrud, automation:gcrud, execution_plan:gcrud, chat:gcrud, team:gcrud] (g:general_access, c: create, u: update, r: read, d: delete).
+- default_member_permissions [organization:gtur(hides settings)d, project:gtcrud, section:gtcrud, task:gtcrud, view:gtcrud, report:gtcrud, automation:gtcrud, execution_plan:gtcrud, chat:gtcrud, team:gtcrud] (g:general_access, t:team_access, c: create, u: update, r: read, d: delete).
 Also this permissions has static logic groups.
 If user can update or delete project, at the same time user has a permission automaticly for section and task update or delete process.
 Same thing avaible for section.
 For read operations this works in reverse.
 If user read section, user can display  projects.
 This permissions can be general or it needs to associatied with section or project
 - application_plan [required, default free]
 - last_payment_date [nullable]